 The Maison de Ville Hotel is another property located right in the heart of the French Quarter, steps from all must-see attractions.
 Guests are treated to true Southern hospitality at this historic (and some say haunted) property, with its lovely courtyard and wrought-iron balconies.
 One of the building's first residents invented the now official state cocktail, the Sazerac, while at the hotel and Tennessee Williams penned his famous "A Streetcar Named Desire" in room number nine.
 The hotel is as Old World New Orleans as it gets, with rooms containing period furniture, antiques and interesting artwork.

-The Ritz-Carlton brand speaks for itself and its New Orleans iteration is no exception.
-Located on Canal Street in the former Maison Blanche department store, the Ritz embraces Southern culture and ideals into its design and service more so than any other Big Easy hotel.
+The Ritz Carlton is a name brand that inspires loyalty in business and leisure travelers alike.
+Located on Canal Street in the former Maison Blanche department store, the Ritz embraces Southern culture and ideals into its design and service.
 The rooms themselves seemed to have been pulled out from a Victorian mansion and plugged into this gracious property.
 The 25,000 square foot spa is one of the biggest in the city, a signature calling card for visitors and locals alike.
 The location is primo, on the parade, route, close to the city's revitalized theater district and on the edge of the French Quarter, steps from everything.